Ten Ways REI Could Make Systemic Change and Actually Empower Women to be Forces of Nature

 Image of Lauret Savoy's book, Trace: Exploring Landscapes of Exclusion and Inclusion in American History.
 The following list is in no particular order...except for number one.

-4. Support and sell books by authors of color who talk about the systemic issues related to getting outside: Jourdan Imani Keith, Ta-Nehisi Coates, Angela Davis, bell hooks, Lauret Savoy, Carolyn Finney, James E. Mills, Dianne D. Glave, Camille T. Dungy, Dorceta E. Taylor, Alison Hawthorne
+4. Support and buy books by authors of color who talk about the systemic issues related to getting outside: Jourdan Imani Keith, Ta-Nehisi Coates, Angela Davis, bell hooks, Lauret Savoy, Carolyn Finney, James E. Mills, Dianne D. Glave, Camille T. Dungy, Dorceta E. Taylor, Alison Hawthorne

 5. Individual REI stores need to invest in local organizations and events that promote social and political change like Black Lives Matter, SURJ (Showing Up for Racial Justice), Portland’s Resistance, The Miller Scholarship Fund, Bitch Media (to name some that are local to Portland, Oregon)